vaidpranav89/BDD_SELENIUM/README.md

 has been built using Page Object Model and Page Factory.
 Page Object Model is a design pattern which has become popular in test automation for enhancing test maintenance and reducing code duplication.

-### Import the project in eclipse as Maven project
-### To run, Right-click on Runner class and select Run as TestNGTEST or Alternatively from maven - mvn test verify

 ### Tools And Environment